 How much does Noom cost a month?

-After your free trial, Noom starts from $70 per month for a subscription.
+After your free trial, Noom starts $70 per month.
 When I looked into the pricing structure, I also found add-on plans, including custom meal and exercise plans that are available at an extra cost.
 You can sign up for them when you create your account, or add them on later, once you’ve gotten started with the Noom system.

 What are the minimum device requirements to use Noom?